AuraTown/MidiMama/README.md

 - The Web MIDI API team for enabling MIDI access in browsers
 - The Vue.js community for creating a powerful framework for component development
-- All contributors who help make ShowMidi better
+- All contributors who help make MIDI Mama better